Quotes

 The perspective of being Arab American.
 And she hasn’t been doing it through talk-at-you lectures or one-sided conversations.
 She’s been doing it through movement, dance, and exposing Winona to other Arab Americans artists who can bring their own insight to the table in an artistic way.

 "As they entered a Winona theater last week for the dance performance 'Za’atar,' audience members received an aromatic little gift: satchels of the show’s namesake spice mix — Lebanese za’atar, Syrian za’atar, Palestinian za’atar — each one with a unique riff on a shared tradition.
 The riffs continued as three dancers — Leila Awadallah, Leyya Mona Tawil, and Winona’s own Sharon Mansur — presented a collection of solo performances and a trio piece.
 Mansur wanted to explore Arab American experiences and start conversations about them.
 'What happens if you bring three Arab American women into the same frame?'
 Tawil asked.
-'The differences we can present are more important than the similarities in some ways,' she said."
+'The differences we can present are more important than the similarities in some ways,' she said.'"

-- Chris Rogers, Winona Post, Winter 2019
+- Chris Rogers, Behind the Wall: Dancers Collaborate, Winona Post, 2019

 "Last Friday night, I attended a performance that reminded me of how much we need the arts to help us through painful, knotty situations, both personal and global…For many in attendance, this was their first experience of modern dance.
 What a powerful example of how artistic performance can provide us with experiences that allow us to understand what is going on in the world around us — beyond news headlines!"